 Pistachio-ology & Nut-rition

 Pistachio-ology.
 Pistachio nuts grow in drupes of heavy grape-like clusters surrounded by a fleshy pink hull.
 Pistachio trees, Pistacia vera, derive their translation from the Persian word for pistachio, variations of "pesteh" in Farsi.
-Pistachio trees are wind-pollinated, with one male tree producing enough pollen for 25 nut-bearing female trees.
-Female trees begin producing their first crop at age 7 and commonly bear fruit for over 100 years.
+Pistachio trees are wind-pollinated and not bee-pollinated, with one male tree producing enough pollen for 25 nut-bearing female trees.
+Female trees begin producing their first crop at age seven and commonly bear fruit for over 100 years.
 With their deep root system, pistachio trees survive and thrive in a high-desert, arid climate required to consistently produce their fruit.

 Natural Farming.
-From start to finish, ARO Pistachios exist in their natural state under our stewardship and Good Agricultural Practices (G.A.P.) management at Orandi Ranch.
+ARO Pistachios exist in their natural state under our stewardship and Good Agricultural Practices (G.A.P.) management at Orandi Ranch.
 Grown here in our orchards, cultivated, harvested, and processed on-site, our pistachios remain as closely possible to their natural state.
 We respect Nature's time required to split pistachios on our trees by the California sunshine.
 We never induce or expedite this process with artificial means.
 Nor do we introduce dyes to enhance shades, colors, or textures.
-Whether ARO Pistachios are roasted in-shell or raw kernels, each nut is the color we know as "pistachio green" naturally which is due to its rich amount of the phytonutrient chlorophyll.
+Whether ARO Pistachios are roasted in-shell or raw kernels, each nut is the color we know as "pistachio green" naturally due to its rich amount of the chlorophyll phytonutrient.
 Our shells are also true to their natural shades and texture.

 Seasonal Development.
 In late Summer pistachio trees reach peak seasonal growth and nuts are harvested.
 By early Winter the trees need "sleep" and become dormant until Spring.
-They require a minimum of 600 "chilling hours" known as the number of consecutive days when temperatures remain under 45f degrees.
-During Spring, trees exhibit bud break and shoots appear, and the trees progress developing leaves and beginnings of the nut hulls which become drupes, much like a peel containing the shell and nut within it.
+Trees require a minimum number of "chilling hours" known as the consecutive days when temperatures remain < 45f degrees.
+Trees exhibit bud break during Spring and shoots appear.
+Development progresses with leaves and beginnings of the nut hulls that become drupes, much like a peel containing the shell and nut within that shell.